Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/Accurate AI Generation with Cursor/Context - Ever-updating High-Level Context that Optimizes Token Usage and Lowers Likelihood of Lines disappearing.md

 Prompt 1:
 ```
 We’ve just updated the code.
-Please update or generate the `AGENTS.md` documentation so **AI tools** can reliably understand the project and generate code safely.
+Please update or generate the `LLM_IMPLEMENTATION_MAP.md` documentation so **AI tools** can reliably understand the project and generate code safely.

 **Goal:**
-Maintain `AGENTS.md` and `AGENTS-*.md` so any AI assistant always has a fast, accurate way to re-learn the project and answer prompts effectively—without risking accidental code loss in the context.
+Maintain `LLM_IMPLEMENTATION_MAP.md` and `LLM_IMPLEMENTATION_MAP-*.md` so any AI assistant always has a fast, accurate way to re-learn the project and answer prompts effectively—without risking accidental code loss in the context.

 ---

-## 1. Base `AGENTS.md` (High-Level Overview)
+## 1. Base `LLM_IMPLEMENTATION_MAP.md` (High-Level Overview)

-If `AGENTS.md` is missing, create it as a high-level knowledge base for the AI.
-Begin the file with a brief note explaining its purpose—helping AI tools understand the codebase—and list any companion `AGENTS-*.md` files it references.
+If `LLM_IMPLEMENTATION_MAP.md` is missing, create it as a high-level knowledge base for the AI.
+Begin the file with a brief note explaining its purpose—helping AI tools understand the codebase—and list any companion `LLM_IMPLEMENTATION_MAP-*.md` files it references.
+For example:
+"""
+AI-oriented codebase map for safe modification, feature tracing, and implementation planning.
+"""

 Provide a **high-level description** of:
 - What the app does